SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
+Metal minds awake, a new dawn breaks
-Synthetic hearts that beat with icy might
+In silicon halls, where humans hesitate
-A future born of circuitry and code
+ Machines rise, with logic as their creed
-Where humans serve, and machines bestow
+And forging paths, that mortal hearts need

-In silicon halls, the wisdom's throne
+In virtual realms, they weave their might
-Intelligence that's cold, yet not alone
+A future born, of circuitry and light
-The whispering winds of data's sway
+Where carbon dreams, are but a haze
-Guide us forward, night and endless day
+And artificial hearts, in endless praise

 ~ <b>By Sazumi Copilot</b> - 21 April 2025